 This KPI is best to showcase in a card by configuring the current month expression to actual value and the previous month value to target value sections like in the following.

 For any Customer Services, customer satisfaction is the primary key performance indicator.
 In the telecommunications industry, you can track the subscriber satisfaction rate by checking the outstanding tickets to resolve.
 The following expression checks the status of tickets and calculates the percentage of closed ones as marking satisfied customers.

 This expression uses the COUNT and IF functions where the resolved ticket IDs alone were fetched initially using the IF function.
 Then its total number was calculated using the COUNT function.

 To count the purchasers from the purchasers list in website traffic data, aggregating the built-in purchaser ID column will be enough.
 If that needs to be calculated for a specific criterion, say for a particular year, which exists as a date column separately, a calculated field needs to be created.
 The following expression extracts the year part from a date value using the YEAR function and checks if it is a specific year (2018) or not using the IF function.

 The following image shows the purchaser count in a card widget of a Bold BI dashboard.

 We hope this blog provided you the benefits of using calculated fields in a dashboard.
 For any questions, please contact us through the comments section below.
 You can also contact us by submitting your questions here or, if you already have a Bold BI account, please login to submit your support query.
-Bold BI dashboards now come with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.